 |Battery bank weight||1000 lbs||1000 lbs||400 lbs|

 In summary: Lead-acid batteries have a place in solar and are a tried-and-true technology that cost less but require maintenance and don’t last long.
 Lithium batteries have a much longer life span and very high efficiency.
 Buy cheap, buy twice.
 Just making a financial comparison of the above numbers it is clear that choosing a lithium battery is the better choice.
 Additionally, Lithium will give you more charge and discharge cycles, and 30% more energy from each charge.

-A Better Battery Backup Solution and Why We Use It
+A Better Solar Battery Backup Solution and Why We Use It

 Innovation is key in the solar industry.
 The Fortress Power lithium ferrite phosphate (LFP) battery bank is the latest addition to the wide array of innovative solar energy equipment we offer.
 When compared to lead-acid batteries, and gas-generators, the LFP battery bank doesn’t expose the environment, or your family, to harmful gases or chemicals.